CorySimon/pyIAST/docs/index.rst

 This Python package, `pyIAST <https://github.com/CorySimon/IAST)>`_, takes pure-component gas adsorption isotherms in a nanoporous material and predicts mixture isotherms using the Ideal Adsorbed Solution Theory (IAST).

-This code has five options to characterizing the pure-component adsorption isotherms from simulated or experimental data:
+pyIAST has five options to characterize the pure-component adsorption isotherms from a set of simulated or experimental data points:

 1. Fit a Langmuir isotherm model
 2. Fit a quadratic isotherm model